How to Create Location Based Apps and Innovative Ideas for Geolocation Applications

 Dating Apps

-Mobile apps make finding one individual in a crowd of billion people a breeze.
+Mobile apps make finding one individual in a crowd of a billion people a breeze.
 Dating apps are another idea for geolocation applications.

 GPS feature in a dating app will help individuals connect with their potential partners outside the two-dimensional screen.
 It enables apps like Tinder and Happn to notify users if their match is in their vicinity.
-Meaning, individuals can meet and greet at any moment if they want without going out of their way to plan a date.
+Meaning, individuals can meet and greet at any moment if they want, without going out of their way to plan a date.
 Additionally, the real-world experience improves the user experience of the app, making socializing more exciting.

 On-Demand Services